MicrosoftDocs/azure-dev-docs/java/includes/migration/inventory-persistence-usage.md

 ### Inventory persistence usage

 Any usage of the file system on the application server will require reconfiguration or, in rare cases, architectural changes.
-The file system may be used by Tomcat modules or by your application code.
 You may identify some or all of the following scenarios.

 #### Read-only static content